 The Stanford University logo consists only of the university’s name; it does not seem monotonous because the burgundy color fills the inscription with inner strength.
 At the same time, a strict serif typeface looks stylish and presentable.
 Asymmetric lines make the wordmark dynamic because development is impossible without movement, and the educational institution is constantly growing and improving.

 Stanford is a higher education institution located in Stanford, California.
 Its full name is Stanford University or Leland Stanford Junior University.
-It is a private educational and research institution and appeared in 1885.
-Its creators are the spouses of Stanford (Leland and Jane).
+It is a private educational and research institution that was founded in 1885.
+Its creators are Stanford’s spouses (Leland and Jane).
 They opened a university in honor of their 15-year-old son, who died of typhoid fever.
-Today it is one of the best universities globally, with an annual income of over $ 1 billion.
+Today, it is one of the best universities globally, with an annual income of over $1 billion.

-Even though Stanford University was founded in 1885, it opened in 1891.
-Its location was the former Palo Alto farm, which belonged to the Stanford family.
-The institution was modeled on Cornell University, providing higher education to men and women on an equal footing, which had not been the case until then.
-Following the example of the great Eastern universities, it also abandoned sectarianism, providing an open educational process based on scientific achievements rather than religious dogma.
+Although Stanford University was founded in 1885, it did not open until 1891.
+Its location was the former Palo Alto farm owned by the Stanford family.
+The institution was modeled on Cornell University, providing higher education to men and women on equal footing, a situation that had not existed until then.
+Following the example of the great Eastern universities, it abandoned sectarianism and adopted an open educational process grounded in scientific achievements rather than religious dogma.

-In 1893, Leland Stanford died, and the further work of the university was in big question since a financial lawsuit was brought against him.
+In 1893, Leland Stanford died, and the university’s future was called into question after a financial lawsuit was brought against him.
 But Jane insisted on continuing to operate despite the crisis.
-The next major test was the 1906 earthquake in San Francisco.
+The next major test was the 1906 San Francisco earthquake.
 Educational buildings and other buildings were badly damaged.
 Some buildings have been restored, and some have not, as they were beyond repair.

 Modern Stanford University includes seven schools.
-Three of them teach bachelors and consist of forty departments, four graduate masters in education, medicine, law, and business.
+Three of them offer bachelor’s degrees and consist of 40 departments, and four offer master’s degrees in education, medicine, law, and business.
 In addition, the university has its own Stanford Cardinal sports club, which includes 36 teams participating in the Division I FBS Pac-12 Conference.
-They have won 128 NCAA championships and have won the NACDA Directors Cup for a quarter of a century in a row since 1994/1995.
+They have won 128 NCAA championships and the NACDA Directors Cup for a quarter of a century, since 1994/1995.
 Alumni and students have also won 270 Olympic medals, 139 of which are gold.

 Meaning and History

-The Stanford University logo has long contained the name of the institution.
-Until 2012, the inscription was in a serif capital font and painted gray.
-Then the designers decided to experiment with the design and repainted both words in dark red.
-The shape of the letters has also changed: they have become more massive, even though many of them have been converted to lowercase.
+The Stanford University logo has long contained the institution’s name.
+Until 2012, the inscription was painted gray in a serif capital font.
+Then, the designers experimented with the design and repainted both words in dark red.
+The shape of the letters has also changed: they have become more massive, even though many have been converted to lowercase.

-The university’s identity is represented by three components: the seal, the main logo, and the mark of the sports department.
+The university’s identity is represented by three components: the seal, the main logo, and the sports department’s mark.

-The university seal is in the form of a rondel – a classic circle with a central part in which the key symbol is placed.
-In this case, it is single spruce against the background of hills.
-It has a strong root system that represents a long historical connection with the area.
-On both sides of the tree, there is an inscription in German, indicating the motto of the higher educational institution: on the left – “DIE LUFT DER,” on the right – “FREIHEIT WEHT.”
+The university seal is a rondel, a classic circle with a central part where the key symbol is placed.
+In this case, it is a single spruce against the background of hills.
+It has a strong root system, reflecting a long historical connection with the area.
+On both sides of the tree, there is an inscription in German, indicating the motto of the higher educational institution: on the left “DIE LUFT DER,” and on the right “FREIHEIT WEHT.”

-The central circle is surrounded by double edging – thin lines of different sizes with a small gap between them.
-This is followed by a wide white stripe, on which is the full name of the university “Leland Stanford Junior University,” the year of its opening (1891), and six stars (three on each side of the significant date).
-The edge is edged in the form of a geometric ornament consisting of a chain of small rhombuses.
+The central circle is surrounded by a double edging of thin lines of different sizes, with a small gap between them.
+This is followed by a wide white stripe bearing the university’s full name, “Leland Stanford Junior University,” the year of its opening (1891), and six stars (three on each side of the significant date).
+The edge is edged as a geometric ornament consisting of a chain of small rhombuses.

 The logo contains the name Stanford University.
-It is printed in lowercase, except the first letters, which are capitalized according to the spelling.
+It is printed in lowercase, except for the first letters, which are capitalized according to the spelling.
 The letters have miniature serifs.
-At “t,” the bar is shifted to the right, which is longer than the left.
+At “t,” the bar is shifted to the right and is longer than the left bar.
 The “f” apex is more curved than usual.
-The color palette of the logo is identical to the print color.
+The logo’s color palette matches the print color palette.

 What is Stanford University?